flomotlik/blog/_posts/2012-08-16-Startup-Pirates-Bratislava-2012.markdown

 ###Practise, practise & practise

-Pitching is not science, you need no PhD for it.
+Pitching is not science, you don't need a PhD for it.
 The most important point is practise, practise and practise.
 It's like juggling.
 Do it really often and you will get better.
 Do it hundreds of times and you will be really good.
 That's the reason why professional sport athletes train specific activities thousands of times.
 And it's the same with pitching.